algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 | Job Application Denied        | Hi...
 Your application has been denied.
 Come find other opportunities.     |
 | Job Application Accepted      | Hi...
 Your application has been accepted.
 Come talk to the company!       |

-Users have the option to turn off notifications in the profile page of the app.
+Users have the option to turn off notifications on the profile page of the app.

 #### ➭ Language Options